-A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out immediately after this directors' report.
+A copy of the Auditor's Independence Declaration as required under s.60-40 of the Australian Charities and Not for-profits Commission Act 2012 is set out immediately after this directors' report and forms part of the Financial Report.

-This report is made in accordance with a resolution of directors, pursuant to section 298(2)(a) of the Corporations Act 2001.
+This report is made in accordance with a resolution of directors, pursuant to the Australian Charities and Not for-profits Commission Act 2012.